sentinel-hub/collections/CONTRIBUTING.md

 </details>

-## How to build Sentinel Hub Public Collections website locally
+## How to build Sentinel Hub Collections website locally
-You can build the Sentinel Hub Public Collections website locally, to preview and test your changes before submitting a merge request.
+You can build the Sentinel Hub Collections website locally, to preview and test your changes before submitting a merge request.
 Below is a step-by-step guide to build the site locally.

 <details>